200 Amsterdam

-200 Amsterdam is a residential skyscraper at the intersection of Amsterdam Avenue and 69th Street on the Upper West Side in Manhattan, New York City.
+200 Amsterdam is a residential skyscraper at the intersection of Amsterdam Avenue and 69th Street on the Upper West Side in Manhattan, New York City, United States.
 The lot was formerly occupied by the Lincoln Square Synagogue.
 The tower contains 112 condominiums.

-The building stands as the tallest building on the Upper West Side after topping out at 51 stories in August 2019.
-50 West 66th Street will be taller if completed as planned.
-Buildings of comparable size exist within a thousand feet to the south and east, including Tower 67 and the Park Millennium, which stand 49 and 47 stories tall, respectively.
-However, in February 2020, a state judge ruled that several upper floors would have to be removed due to zoning violations.
+The building stands as the second tallest building on the Upper West Side after topping out at 51 stories in August 2019, with 50 West 66th Street having taken the title from it with a height about 100 ft higher.
+Buildings of comparable size exist within 1000 ft to the south and east, including Tower 67 and the Park Millennium, which stand 49 and 47 stories tall, respectively.
+In February 2020, a state judge ruled that several upper floors would have to be removed due to zoning violations.
 In March 2021, the ruling was overruled on appeal.
 The building was completed in 2021.

 History

 Planning

 The site, formerly a synagogue constructed in 1971, was purchased by the developers for $275 million in October 2015.
 The building's design was officially unveiled in June 2016 and permits for the development were filed two months later in September 2016.
 Despite the project's initial lot spanning just 10,800 sqft, the developers expanded the zoning lot to over 100,000 sqft by purchasing the development rights from parking lots at the neighboring Lincoln Towers.
 This allowed the project to aggregate floor area limits and build a much larger project upon the small site.